Introduction

 The status bar shows Copilot usage stats.

-Click the toolbar button or press Ctrl + Shift + I to open Copilot Edits.
+Click the toolbar button or press Ctrl + Alt + I to open Copilot Edits.

 Drag a folder into the chat window so Copilot can analyze it.
 You may also use # variables such as